-Restriction enzymes were named for their ability to restrict or limit the number of bacteriophage strains that can infect bacteria.
+Restriction enzymes were named for restricting or limiting the number of bacteriophage strains that can infect bacteria.

 Restriction enzymes can be isolated from bacteria and used in the laboratory to cut DNA.
 They are indispensable tools in recombinant DNA technology and genetic engineering.

-Each restriction enzyme recognizes a short, specific sequence of nucleotide bases (the four basic chemical subunits of the linear double-stranded DNA molecule: adenine, cytosine, thymine, and guanine).
+Each restriction enzyme recognizes a short, specific sequence of nucleotide bases (the four essential chemical subunits of the linear double-stranded DNA molecule: adenine, cytosine, thymine, and guanine).

 These stretches in DNA are called recognition sequences and are distributed randomly throughout the DNA.
 Different bacterial species produce restriction enzymes that recognize different nucleotide sequences.

-After a restriction endonuclease recognizes a sequence, it cuts through the DNA molecule catalysing hydrolysis (splitting of a chemical bond by the addition of a water molecule) of the bond between adjacent nucleotides.
+After a restriction endonuclease recognizes a sequence, it cuts through the DNA molecule, catalyzing hydrolysis (splitting of a chemical bond by adding a water molecule) of the bond between adjacent nucleotides.

-Bacteria prevent their own DNA from degrading in this way by disguising their recognition sequences.
+Bacteria prevent their DNA from degrading by disguising their recognition sequences.

 The restriction enzyme and its corresponding methylase constitute the restriction-modification system of a bacterial species.

-The enzymes of Types I and III are similar in that both restriction and methylase activities are carried out by a large enzyme complex, in contrast to the type II system, in which the restriction enzyme is independent of its methylase.
+The enzymes of Types I and III are similar in that a large enzyme complex carries out both restriction and methylase activities, in contrast to the type II system, in which the restriction enzyme is independent of its methylase.

-Type II restriction enzymes also differ from the other two types in that they cleave DNA at specific sites within the recognition site; the others splint the DNA randomly, sometimes hundreds of bases of the recognition sequence.
+Type II restriction enzymes also differ from the other two types.
+They cleave DNA at specific sites within the recognition site; the others splint the DNA randomly, sometimes hundreds of bases of the recognition sequence.

-Restriction enzymes were discovered and originally characterized by molecular biologists Werner Arber, Hamilton O. Smith and Daniel Nathans, who shared the 1978 Nobel Prize for Medicine.
+Restriction enzymes were discovered and characterized initially by molecular biologists Werner Arber, Hamilton O. Smith, and Daniel Nathans, who shared the 1978 Nobel Prize for Medicine.

 The ability of restriction enzymes to cut DNA at precise locations has allowed researchers to isolate fragments that contain genes and recombine them with other DNA molecules.

-More than 2,500 type II restriction enzymes have been identified from a variety of bacterial species.
-These enzymes recognize approximately 200 different sequences, which have a length of four to eight bases.
+More than 2,500 types II restriction enzymes have been identified from various bacterial species.
+These enzymes recognize approximately 200 different sequences, which have four to eight bases.